mrdgo/teaclave-sgx-sdk/README.md

 ## Contributing

-Apache Teaclave™ (incubating) is developed in the open following [The Apache Way](https://www.apache.org/theapacheway/).
+Apache Teaclave™ is developed in the open following [The Apache Way](https://www.apache.org/theapacheway/).
 We strive to maintain a project that is community-driven and inclusive.

 We welcome all forms of contributions.
 Please refer to our [Contributing Guide](https://teaclave.apache.org/contributing) for more information.
 A big thank-you to all our [contributors](https://teaclave.apache.org/contributors/)!